 One of the most compelling reasons to regularly enjoy smoothies as opposed to juices is that they provide more dietary fiber, which is important for gut health, balancing blood sugar and maintaining healthy cholesterol levels.
 Studies suggest that people who regularly include more high-fiber foods such as fresh fruits and veggies in their diets benefit from enhanced protection against certain chronic diseases, such as heart disease and metabolic syndrome.

 Is coffee nutrition actually anti-inflammatory?
-Experts claim that drinking “moderate amounts” of coffee daily — about 2 to 3 cups for most adults — can help to protect the brain, heart and other organs from inflammation and oxidative stress.
+Experts relay that drinking “moderate amounts” of coffee daily — about two to three cups for most adults — can help to protect the brain, heart and other organs from inflammation and oxidative stress.

 A 2017 meta-analyses focused on multiple health outcomes found that adults who regularly consumed caffeine from coffee experienced reduced risk of developing certain cancers and neurological, metabolic and liver conditions.

-Researchers credit antioxidants in coffee — such as theophylline and theobromine, chlorogenic acid (a powerful phenol), quinic acid, cafestol and kahweol — with these protective effects.
-While drinking coffee is not only acceptable but encouraged for your health, it’s important not to go overboard into caffeine overdose, and to avoid adding lots of sugar and creamer, which can cause calories to add up quickly.
+Researchers credit antioxidants in coffee — such as theophylline, theobromine, chlorogenic acid (a powerful phenol), quinic acid, cafestol and kahweol — with these protective effects.
+While drinking coffee is not only acceptable, but encouraged for your health, it’s important not to go overboard so you avoid caffeine overdose.
+You also want to avoid adding lots of sugar and creamer, which can cause calories to add up quickly.

 4. Traditional Teas

 A large body of research demonstrates that compounds present in white, black and green tea leaves — such as polyphenols, catechins, theaflavins and EGCG — can lessen inflammation in the gastrointestinal tract and cardiovascular system, resulting in decreased risk for conditions like cardiovascular diseases such as atherosclerosis, as well as diabetes.